evkx/evkx.github.io/content/models/xpeng/x9/X9_AWD_Performance/_index.md

 ---
 title: XPENG X9 AWD Performance
 linktitle: "X9 AWD Performance"
-description: "XPENG X9 AWD Performance is an all-electric MPV with a WLTP range of up to N/A km (0 miles).
+description: "XPENG X9 AWD Performance is an all-electric MPV with a CLTC range of up to 640 km (398 miles).
 EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true